dirkdirk/react-ts-eslint-redux-tailwind-firebase/README.md

 # About this Project

-React-TS-ESLint-Redux-Tailwind-Firebase is a template to quickly start a React app with ... it's all in the name:
+`React-TS-ESLint-Redux-Tailwind-Firebase` is a template to quickly start a React app with ... it's all in the name:

 ### Packages

-React 17
+React 17<br>
-Router 6
+Router 6<br>
-TypeScript 4.6 - with various type libraries
+TypeScript 4.6 - with various type libraries<br>
-ESLint 8.15 - with several plugins
+ESLint 8.15 - with several plugins<br>
-React-Redux 8.0 - with Toolkit 1.8
+React-Redux 8.0 - with Toolkit 1.8<br>
-Tailwind 3 - with Tailwind forms
+Tailwind 3 - with Tailwind forms<br>

 ### Firebase 9